Key Takeaways

 Fix bugs and security holes by automating software and firmware changes.
 Attackers can't use old systems against you when you patch them regularly.

-4. Use browsers, email clients, and SIEMs that are safe
+4. Use hardened browsers, secure email clients, and integrated SIEM platforms

 5. Use tools for content disarming and reconstruction (CDR)

 Threats from harmful files, inactive accounts, or hidden content can be stopped by CDR tools.
-They make sure protection without hurting the work of employees or the efficiency of operations.
+They ensure protection without hurting the work of employees or the efficiency of operations.

 By following these best practices, businesses can protect their endpoints, lower their risks, and make sure their processes run smoothly.